 - Can contain any letter or number.

-- Can contain spaces, single quote marks (') and dashes (-).
+- Can contain spaces, single quote marks ('), and dashes (-), except that it cannot end with a single quote mark (').

-- Cannot contain other special characters, such as dots.
-If you enter a group name with dots, the dots will be replaced by spaces automatically.
+- Cannot contain other special characters, such as a period.

 - We recommend that you separate words in your group name with spaces.
 Then, when you send email to the group, you can substitute dots (.) for the spaces in the email address.
 Once your group has been created, you cannot change the name, so choose it with care.